Table of Contents

 The filing rules apply whether you are paying the tax or reporting suspension of the tax.
 The following examples demonstrate these rules.

-John purchases a new taxable vehicle on January 3, 2015.
+John purchases a new taxable vehicle on January 3, 2016.
 The vehicle is required to be registered in his name.
-The vehicle is first used on the public highway in January.
-John must file another Form 2290 reporting the new vehicle by February 28, 2015, for the period beginning July 1, 2014, through June 30, 2015.
+The vehicle is first used on the public highway by driving it home from the dealership after purchasing it in January.
+John must file another Form 2290 reporting the new vehicle by February 29, 2016, for the period beginning July 1, 2015, through June 30, 2016.
 To figure the tax, John would use Table I, later.

 Department of the Treasury